turczyneq/pypesh/README.md

   <img src="examples/graphics/scheme_sde_pde.png" alt="Both approaches solving the same problem">
 </p>

-We use two approaches: (a) `pychastic` to generate and trace trajcetories of single particles and estimate the probability of hitting, which allows to calculate sherwood number.
+(a) shows the flow field around the sphere.
+We use two approaches: (c) `pychastic` to generate and trace trajcetories of single particles and estimate the probability of hitting, which allows to calculate sherwood number.
 This however is expenive in time, so for spaller $\mathrm{Pe}$ we used (b) `scikit-fem` package to handle solving which requires rewriting equations in weak form.

 # Usage as module